 The two offsets have been removed.
 Flower forcing was attempted on the two offsets successfully.
 Both offsets flowered less than one year after being detached, at less than 3 inch in diameter.
-Both have not flowered again since.
+Both did not flower again until another flower forcing attempt was made starting in July 2020.
 (April 2018)